Michael Portillo: Television

 1998 saw Portillo make his first foray into broadcasting on Channel 4 with Portillo's Progress—three 60-minute-long programmes looking into the changed social and political scene in Britain.
 From 2002 onwards, Portillo developed an active career in media, both as a commentator on public affairs and as a writer and/or presenter of television and radio documentaries.
 Between its inception in 2003 and cancellation in 2019, Portillo appeared in the BBC weekly political discussion programme This Week with Andrew Neil, and, until September 2010, Labour MP Diane Abbott.
 (Note: Portillo has known Abbott for many years: they both attended schools in the London Borough of Harrow, and both were in a joint school production of Romeo and Juliet, though not in the title roles.
 Later, while still at school, Portillo cast Abbott in a film version of Macbeth, but the film was never completed.
 She played Lady Macduff to his Macduff.
 These details of their schooldays were originally added to this article by Clive Anderson on 2 July 2007, as an example of the workings of Wikipedia, during the making of The Wikipedia Story (BBC Radio 4), first broadcast on 24 July 2007.
 Anderson was at school with Abbott and Portillo; the issue of 'original research' (i.e. that Anderson had contributed these details from his own knowledge, not from a secondary source) was not addressed in the programme itself.)

-Portillo has featured in a number of television documentaries. including one in Spain: Great Railway Journeys: From Granada to Salamanca, for BBC Two (1999) and one about Richard Wagner.
+Portillo has featured in a number of television documentaries.
 In 2006 he made a programme on Spanish wildlife for BBC Two's The Natural World series.
 For an episode of the 2003 BBC Two series My Week In The Real World, in which politicians stepped into the shoes of members of the public, Portillo took over, for one week, the life, family and income of a single mother living on benefits in Wallasey.